 But napping does make sense, not just today, but almost any day.
 Although the effects of napping on physical health are all over the map, it’s clear that napping can help improve learning and creativity.

 Several leading researchers in this area, including Harvard’s Dr. Robert Stickgold, have suggested that the latest findings on napping should prompt employer policies that encourage napping.
 Stickgold directs the Center for Sleep and Cognition at Harvard-affiliated Beth Israel Deaconess Medical Center.
 A few companies have toyed with the idea—Google set up “nap pods” that block out light and sound—but napping on the job is still largely frowned upon, and few promote it.

-Harvard Health Publications doesn’t have an explicit policy on napping.
+Harvard Health Publishing doesn’t have an explicit policy on napping.
 Since I have an office with a door that closes, and an extremely comfortable chair, this afternoon I plan to turn down the lights, sit quietly for a bit—and become more creative!